opengeospatial/D040-Complex_Feature_Handling_Engineering_Report/README.md

 # Status

-The work on the Engineering Report is just starting.
-Chapter 1 ("Summary") has been updated and the document structure has been initiated.
-Work is ongoing to document the use case examples.
+This Engineering Report is work in progress.
+Chapter 1 ("Summary") and Chapter 5 ("Use cases") are fairly complete.
+Comments are welcome!

+The next step is the analysis of requirements and research for existing technologies that could be reused for managing and querying complex data in the OGC NextGen services.

 [Link to the current draft...](https://rawgit.com/opengeospatial/D040-Complex_Feature_Handling_Engineering_Report/master/18-021.html)